 And when we identify MLP plays that do both at the same time, that's when we really start to see some profits.

 MLPs are attractive investments.
 So are the indices that track their overall performance.

 And for the last 18 months, Energy Advantage readers have benefited from growth of one fantastic index.

-n Alerian MLP Index ETN (NYSE: AMJ) tracks the performance of the booming energy MLP sector.
+The JPMorgan Alerian MLP Index ETN (NYSE: AMJ) tracks the performance of the booming energy MLP sector.
 Created in 2009, the market cap-weighted index currently pays an attractive yield of 5%, while the underlying share price has doubled in a little less than three years.